 Health & Social Care (Double Award)

-The Double Award Health and Social Care is an excellent preparation for anyone considering higher education at degree or diploma level in a wide range of related courses such as Nursing, Social Policy, Social Studies, Sociology, Psychology, Childcare, Paediatrics, Midwifery, Social Work, Police Officer, Probation Officer, YOTs, Paramedics, Health Visitor, Counselling and Teaching.
-Alternatively, students may move directly into employment where they may continue to gain qualifications via the NVQ route.
+Health and Social Care is an excellent preparation for anyone considering higher education at degree or diploma level in a wide range of related courses such as Nursing, Social Policy, Social Studies, Sociology, Psychology, Childcare, Paediatrics, Midwifery, Social Work, Police Officer, Probation Officer, YOTs, Paramedics, Health Visitor, Counselling and Teaching.
+Alternatively, students may move directly into employment where they may continue to gain qualifications.

 GCSE GRADE PROFILE

-Students who choose this subject will typically achieve mainly grades between A-C with a minimum of 5 Cs.
-Previous experience of Health and Social Care is not required.
+Students who study this subject will normally achieve 9-4 grades in a range of subjects including a grade 4 in English.
+Previous knowledge of Health and Social Care is not required.